greeniot/RaspberryPi-Basics-Sample/README.md

 ![MacOS Screen Sharing](images/mac_vnc.png)

 Alternatively, you can also just open Finder, click on *Go* in the menu bar and then *Connect to Server...* (or simply press `⌘K`).
-Then enter `vnc://169.254.0.X:5901` (replace `X` by the number you chose in the RPi's IP address), like in this screenshot
+Then enter `vnc://169.254.0.XXX:5901` (replace `XXX` by the number you chose in the RPi's IP address), like in this screenshot

 ![MacOS Screen Sharing Alternative](images/mac_vnc_go.png)